Skip to content

 There are many different types of card games (such as matching and collecting cards).
 Even though they might be classified as different types, they still have similarities.
 For example, they all use multiple cards, they all have players, and they all have one or more win conditions.

 Identifying these commonalities will help you in creating a modular framework.
-Although the games themselves may be different, the code will be shared.
-You will write less redundant code, and learn more about how object-oriented programming works.
+Although the games themselves may be different, we will create shared components.
+You will write less redundant code, and learn more about object-oriented programming.
+This process is part of computational thinking.

 Card Game Patterns